How to improve your customer service agent engagement

 It’s no secret that many contact centres struggle with agent productivity and engagement.
 This can be due to a lack of recognition, poor team culture, low employee job satisfaction, working from home challenges and failures of basic technologies.
-Contact centre managers rely on their agents to provide new and existing customers with exceptional customer service.
-Yet, when agents are unhappy, businesses can risk losing talent, clients, their reputation, and revenue.

 Investing in agent engagement should be at the top of your business priorities, not only to retain your best employees, but also to increase contact centre productivity and efficiency.